RUN. HIDE. FIGHT.® Surviving an Active Shooter Event - EnglishSurviving an active shooter event. English version.

 In the past, many of my projects made use of "Unique Parts" (such as bulletproof glass pulled out of a dumpster!)
 In this case, I wanted to made use of as many "off-the-shelf" parts as possible.
 For one thing, it makes it very easy for OTHER people to also make their version of the same project.

 In this case, I happened to purchase most of the components from a major online retailer.
 If you'd like to do the same, I've provided links to the items I used.
-I've also added approximate prices for those materials at the time of this writing.

 For this project, we will need: